Funeral Costs in Colorado | 2026 Guide

 As we have already mentioned, the burden of having to pay for a funeral for those families already struggling financially can be crippling.
 Death is not something you can defer until your finances can cope with it!
 Opting for a direct cremation can be just about the cheapest method of arranging a disposition, but even that costs.

-If the deceased was a veteran or spouse of a veteran, there may be some assistance from the Veterans Administration.
-All honorably discharged veterans are entitled to interment in a national or state veteran’s cemetery, which can be a distinct saving on funeral costs.
+If the deceased was a veteran or the spouse of a veteran, there may be some assistance from the Veterans Administration.
+All honorably discharged veterans are entitled to interment in a national or state veterans cemetery, which can be a significant savings on funeral costs.

-The National Veteran’s Cemetery in Colorado is at Fort Logan in Denver, and the state cemetery Veterans Memorial Cemetery of Western Colorado is in Grand Junction.
-There are Veterans Service Offices in each county in Colorado to assist with claims for veterans’ benefits.
+The National Veterans Cemetery in Colorado is at Fort Logan in Denver, and the state cemetery, Veterans Memorial Cemetery of Western Colorado, is in Grand Junction.
+There are Veterans Service Offices in each Colorado county to assist with veterans’ benefits claims.

 There is some assistance available from Medicaid in certain circumstances, namely that the person claiming (family of the deceased) must be on Medicaid or another social welfare program.
-There is a cap on the total amount a funeral can cost and the amount that Medicaid will pay for.
+There is a cap on the total cost of a funeral and on the amount Medicaid will pay.
 In many of these cases, the funeral home will discount its charges so the family can conduct a funeral.

 Most funeral homes offer a professional and caring service and will work with you to assist you in arranging a funeral within your budget requirements.